romi/dtw/README.rst

 ipython> run arabido-test.py

 .
 Editing the code and testing
-If one modifies the code (example by modifying the dtw.py file), one should reload the modified files in python to take modifications into account.
-Al
+If one modifies the code (example by modifying the dtw.py file), one should reinstall the modified files in python to take modifications into account.
+This is done using:

+my_env> python setup.py install